Creating space for people to discover what they already know, in ways that are meaningful and sustainable for them.

-Clean Language is a client-led approach to inquiry that uses carefully structured questions to help people explore their experience in their own words.
-By staying close to a person’s own language — including their metaphors and images — it creates the conditions for clarity and change without the facilitator’s assumptions shaping the outcome.
-Clean Language is not about giving answers, but about creating space for people to discover what they already know.
+Clean Language is a client-led approach to inquiry that uses carefully structured questions to help people explore their inner experience in their own words.
+Rather than interpreting, reframing, or introducing new language, the facilitator stays as close as possible to the client’s exact expressions — including their metaphors, images, and symbols.
+This creates the conditions for clarity, insight, and change – without the facilitator’s assumptions shaping the outcome.

 • Questions that minimise the facilitator’s assumptions